Thinking about how you'll impact the world around you?

 You embrace a challenge.
 You're open to discovery.
 You want to change the world, for yourself and for others.
 And you're not afraid to admit it.

 Consider, then, a place committed to innovative learning and research—an environment that encourages creativity, analysis and critical thinking while working to find solutions to real-world problems.
 Imagine yourself on a campus at the heart of a vibrant city that expands opportunities for learning—that is, when it's not paying it forward or keeping it weird.
 Become a part of a diverse community known around the world for its bold spirit of pride and competitiveness.
 Define your future as you realize you're free to question ideas, pursue long-held passions and explore new interests—to redefine what's possible.
 For more information about our new facilities please go HERE.

-Most applicants to The University of Texas at Austin do apply for freshman admission.
+Most applicants to The University of Texas at Austin apply for freshman admission.
 You should do the same, if you:

 - Have graduated or will soon graduate from high school or receive a GED and